 Hutovo Blato is a Ramsar and IBA area, as well as a protected area in FBiH with a high value of biodiversity.
 Wetlands, wet meadows, alluvial forests with Salix sp., Alnus sp. i Populus sp. along with dry and warm shrubs offer habitats to many plant and animal species.
 The vegetation of Hutovo blato consists of 39 plant communities.
 Fimbristylion dichotomae communities are especially valuable due to rare and endangered plants in FBiH, e.g., Ludwigia palustris, Veronica anagalloides and Baldel liaranunculoides.
 Precious communities of wetland plants provide suitable biotopes for nesting and resting of waterbirds.

-As for the marine habitats of BiH, their flora is mainly represented by algae from the genera: Fucus, Padina and Caulerpa.
-More detailed research of the marine flora of BiH has not been done, but it can be stated with certainty that the following species live in the BiH sea: Cymodocea nodosa (Ucria) Ascherson, Posidonia oceanica (Linnaeus) Delile, Zostera marina Linnaeus, Zostera noltii.
-All listed species are listed in Annex II of the SPA/BD Protocol.

 3.6.3.
 Fauna

 The aquatic insect fauna is the most represented freshwater ecosystem in FBiH with a high level of diversity and endemism.
 The mayfly’s fauna consists of 58 species in 20 genera, of which five are Dinaric, Balkan or Dinaric-Alpine endemic species.